 6. Floor To Ceiling Fireplace

-A fireplace that extends all the way to the ceiling creates a powerful architectural statement and serves as a natural gathering finished in sleek porcelain tile, rugged fieldstone, or modern smooth plaster, the verticality of the chimney breast emphasizes the room's design choice provides a sense of permanence and luxury, especially when paired with a simple mantel or a recessed television the evenings, the glow from the hearth reflects off the high walls, creating a warm and inviting ambiance.
+A fireplace that extends all the way to the ceiling creates a powerful architectural statement and serves as a natural gathering point.
+Whether finished in sleek porcelain tile, rugged fieldstone, or modern smooth plaster, the verticality of the chimney breast emphasizes the room's height.
+This design choice provides a sense of permanence and luxury, especially when paired with a simple mantel or a recessed television area.
+In the evenings, the glow from the hearth reflects off the high walls, creating a warm and inviting ambiance.
 A tall fireplace effectively anchors the room, providing a solid foundation for the rest of your interior design choices.

 7. Industrial Loft Living Room